 Homeschooled students must provide a copy of the Notification of Intent to Homeschool Form, which is on file with the local school district.

-To be eligible to enroll in college credit algebra or English Composition classes, a concurrent student must achieve the following minimum ACT or ACT equivalent, COMPASS scores, or ACCUPLACER scores:
+To be eligible to enroll in college credit algebra or English Composition classes, a concurrent student must achieve the following minimum placement scores.